PetersonChemLab/ProjectedBS_Plotter/README.md

 # ProjectedBS_Plotter
-This repository contains a Jupyter notebook and python .py file for plotting "fatband" style band structure plots, using atom-projected eigenvalues.
+This repository contains a Jupyter notebook and python .py file for plotting "fatband" style band structure plots from VASP calculations using atom-projected eigenvalues.
 There are 2 kinds of input needed to run this notebook:
 1. PBAND_{element}_SOC.dat file(s)
 2. KLABELS file